Headed to the Big Apple and overwhelmed by all the options? Read on for a detailed guide on how to spend the perfect weekend in New York!

 In my humble opinion, less money spent on a hotel just means more money for things like nice meals, rooftop cocktails, and show tickets.

-Enjoy Your New York City Weekend Getaway!
+Enjoy Your Weekend Trip to New York

 Hopefully you’re even more excited for your weekend in New York after getting through this guide.
 I’ve presented you with lots of options to ensure you can make the most of a short trip there and get a taste of what the city has to offer.